galsci/mapsims/docs/models.rst

 in the `so_noise_models repository <https://github.com/simonsobs/so_noise_models>`_.

 It also includes simulated relative hitmaps simulated in time domain with TOAST.
+We currently have 1 hitmap per tube and they are the first split of the `MSS-0001` Mission Scale simulation (~18 days of data), see `the wiki (restricted to members of Simons Observatory) for more documentation <http://simonsobservatory.wikidot.com/mss-0001>`_.

 As an example::